andim53/Artificial-Intelligence/README.md

 # Artificial-Intelligence-ITB

-This repository includes all of my research
+This repository includes all of my notes

+Andi Muhammad Nur Fitrah Syamsul
+20222013